ThatXliner/scratch-2-py/README.md

 _TL;DR_: This turns scratch projects into python.

 Inspired by PullJosh's [Leopard](https://github.com/PullJosh/leopard), and his [sb-edit](https://github.com/PullJosh/sb-edit), this implementation tries to convert the crazy ugly scratch JSON (which we call sb-JSON) into a cleaner, more generic, JSON (instead of JavaScript objects).
 Then, parsing the JSON, this program will make a [pygame](https://www.pygame.org/news) game.
+(Or, just python classes)

 **NOTE: I personally don't know pygame that much so any experts should contribute**